Plutus Flow - Statistical OBV Analysis¶

 How Plutus Flow Works

-Plutus Flow calculates On-Balance Volume and adds three analytical layers:
+Plutus Flow calculates On-Balance Volume and adds four analytical layers:

 Layer 1: OBV Line